-The City will provide translated document summaries, documents in alternative formats, or interpretative services at meetings for community members with a disability or limited English proficiency.
+Upon request, the City will provide translated document summaries, documents in alternative formats, or interpretative services at meetings for community members with a disability or limited English proficiency.
 The City will preemptively provide these services if a significant number of individuals with interpretation or translation needs are reasonably expected to participate.
 Public notices will indicate if these services are scheduled to be available at a meeting.
 Otherwise, the City will provide these reasonable accommodations to any individual with a requested notice of forty-eight (48) hours to Planning and Development.
 All public notices for meetings and hearings related to HUD programs will make note of the availability of these services and the contact information to request them.

 Availability to the Public.
 The following documents, both proposed and as adopted, will be available to the public.
 A reasonable number of free copies will be provided upon request to Planning and Development.
-The documents will be made available in accessible formats (e.g. oral recordings, Braille, electronic, or large print) upon request to Planning and Development.
+Upon request to the Planning and Development Department, the documents will be made available in accessible formats (e.g., oral recordings, Braille, electronic, or large print).

 - Consolidated Plan

 - Annual Action Plan

 - Consolidated Annual Performance and Evaluation Report

 - Substantial Amendments

 - Citizen Participation Plan

-Analysis of Impediments to Fair Housing Choice (and any revisions)
+- Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice (and any revisions)